-In line with Government guidlines we are working remotely from home.
-It is still business as usual and we can be contacted on email@example.com
+We are now working to a hybrid approach of part in the office and part working remotely.
+It is still business as usual and we can be contacted on firstname.lastname@example.org

 During these uncertain times, businesses, charities, local authorities and the UK Government need to be able to communicate with all members of the public.
 Door drops and direct mail remain reliable and safe mediums for organisations to display important messages, updates and even provide reassurance to people during this period of lockdown and social isolation.

 As a community, we must prioritise health, safety and the needs of vulnerable people – the data and marketing industry will assist here wherever possible and we would urge organisations to be respectful and continue to uphold all safety protocols advised by government.